 Professor Mohamed SaafiProfessor

-Mohamed Saafi, Professor and Chair in Structural Integrity and Materials.
-His research focuses on the development of Functional Materials and Smart Sensors for Energy and Civil Infrastructure.
-He developed several structural integrity monitoring tools using MEMS, graphene and carbon nanotubes.
+Mohamed Saafi, Professor and Research Chair.
+His research focuses on the development of multifunctional and sustainable civil infrastructure systems.
 Professor Saafi is currently conducting research activities in the following areas:

 - Durability of Cementitious Materials

 - Up-cycling Wastes towards the Development of Smart Concrete materials